openkfw/TruBudget/docs/operation-administration/installation/create-a-new-network/bare-metal.md

 # Create a new Network on a Machine

-**It is highly recommended to use the [Docker-Compose Setup guide](./docker.md) instead of this Setup guide.
+**It is highly recommended to use the [Docker Compose Setup guide](./docker.md) instead of this Setup guide.
 Only use this guide if docker cannot be used**

-This guide describes how to create a new network without the use of Docker, Docker-Compose.
+This guide describes how to create a new network without the use of Docker, Docker Compose.
 Before starting make sure to have `node`,`npm` and the [latest release of MultiChain](https://www.multichain.com/download-community/) available on your machine.
 To check if all required tools are installed correctly use following check commands: